jhayden02/blinks-thinks/README.md

 ## Description
 Blink's Thinks is a self-hosting point-and-click puzzle game.

-It runs on a simple C++ engine that uses raylib + raylib modules at its core.
-It is currently compilable for Windows, Linux, and web (Emscripten).
+It runs on a simple C++ engine that uses raylib at its core.
+It is currently compilable on Windows and Linux, with web compilation (Emscripten) being possible on both.
 The project uses GitHub Pages to host the web-compiled game in a separate branch, 'gh-pages'.
 GitHub Workflows re-compiles the game to this branch on each push.

 ## Play Online
 To play the most recent commit of the game hosted on GitHub Pages, go [here](https://jhayden02.github.io/blinks-thinks/).